As I was walking from the Bois-Colombes railway station towards Villa Osouf, I came across this bookshop, Nouvelle & Cie at 69 rue Bourguignons.

 Having read the novel in about a week, I find myself going back to re-read individual chapters, to see if I have remembered or understood correctly.
 But of course I haven’t understood at all, any more than the scientists in the chapter “Descartes 2.0” (page 161) who discuss — and try to explain to the president — various theories of how the doubling of a plane and all its passengers was even possible.

 Unfortunately, my father was never able to visit the Nouvelle & Cie bookshop, even though it is on the street where he must have walked every working day to and from the station.
-This is because he left Bois-Colombes in 1928, and the bookshop wasn’t even founded until ninety years later.
+This is because he left Bois-Colombes in 1927 (when he moved to the nearby town of Asnières-sur-Seine), and the bookshop wasn’t even founded until ninety-one years later.

 My photos and text in this post are from 2021.